Feng Shui for urban designers

 There are five main Feng Shui considerations:

-• Ch’i energy, alignment, the Earth’s magnetism, the eight compass directions, and the five elements, particularly water.
+- Ch’i energy, alignment, the Earth’s magnetism, the eight compass directions, and the five elements, in particular water.

-The term knifes edge describes land or a building being positioned so that the edge of a curved flyover is aimed like a knife edge at a home or office.
-In such a situation, it is better to be on the inside of such a curve rather than on the outside and along the knife edge.
+Term knife edge describes land or a building that is being positioned so that the edge of a curved flyover is aimed like a knife-edge at a home or office.
+In such a situation it is better to be on the inside of such a curve rather than on the outside and along the knife edge.

-Modern cities are full of straight lines, generating lots of sha Ch’i.
-These include repetitive roof alignments, particularly along the lines of suburban terrace houses.
-A row of powerline poles along the road is not much of a problem, but for the home at the end of such a row, sha Ch’i creates a negative influence.
+Modern cities are full of strait lines and therefore generate lots of sha Ch’i .
+These include repetitive roof alignments, particularly along lines of suburban terrace houses.
+Row of powerline poles along the road are not much of a problem, but for the house at the end of such row, sha Ch’i creates negative influence.

-A gently meandering river generates just the correct flow of Ch’i, and many thriving cities and towns have been built inside such curves.
-Meandering river banks are not the same; inner curve land is a prime prosperous location when the river almost hugs the land, and outer curve river banks are less prosperous.
+A gently meandering river generates just the right flow of Ch’i , in fact, many thriving cities and towns have been built on the inside of such curves.
+Meandering river banks are not the same, inner curve land is a prime prosperity location, when the river is almost hugging the land and outer curve river bank are less prosperous.

-Term poison arrows are the name given to long alignments, which enable Ch’i flow to speed up to a point where it impacts upon a person or building, like an arrow.
+Term poison arrows is the name given to long alignments, which enable Ch’i flow to speed up to a point where it impacts upon a person or building, like arrow.
 They are also called ‘secret arrows’ because they cannot be seen.
-Secret arrows can be blocked off with walls, trees or river embankments.
+Secret arrows can be blocked off with walls, trees or embankments.

 For the improvement, Ch’i needs to accumulate to be beneficial.
 This is best achieved when there are suitably sheltered places for the Ch’i to gather.

-An interesting parallel can be drawn from this principle to the heritage preservation process.
-Near the buildings with exceptional beauty presenting intricate facades and detailed features, buildings made out of glass with excellent reflection capacity are placed to reflect and multiply the preserved building’s beauty.
-Similarly, at the end of the poison arrow effect, a reflective façade can be positioned to return the arrow to where it comes from.
+Interesting parallel can be drawn from this principal to the heritage preservation process where near the buildings with exceptional beauty presenting intricate facades and detailed features, building made out of glass with great reflection capacity is placed to reflect and multiply preserved building’s beauty.
+Similarly at the end of poison arrow effect reflective façade can be positioned to return the arrow back where it comes from.

 Spike shaped features

-Spike-shaped features can create vertical poison arrows.
-Church spires were a favourite target for destruction in Catholic settlements in China in the 19th century because their aggressive points were supposed to be an insult to Heaven and bad Feng Shui for their long-suffering neighbours.
+Spike shaped features can create vertical poison arrows.
+Church spires were a favourite target for destruction in Catholic settlements in China in the 19th century, because their very aggressive points are supposed to be not just affront to Heaven, but also very bad Feng Shui for their long suffering neighbours.

-On the other hand, Orthodox churches have their strict building, canonicum5, where the central dome and side domes are as big as possible, round and sheltering, hugging and protecting all its patrons and therefore having good Ch’i.
+Orthodox churched on the other hand have their strict building canonicum5 where by central dome and side domes are as big as possible round and sheltering, hugging and protecting all its patrons and therefore having good Ch’i .

-On a smaller scale, today’s satellite dishes are very feng shui, unfriendly items to point toward your neighbours.
+On a smaller scale, today’s satellite dishes are very feng shui unfriendly items to point in the direction of your neighbours.
 Conversely, if a neighbour has done this to you, screen off the offending site.
-Alternatively, send the poison arrows back to where they come from with a reflective surface or a mirror.
+Alternatively, send the poison arrows back to where they come from with reflective surface or a mirror.

-‘Closer to home’ vertical poison arrow is a disproportionately large building, particularly one close enough to overpower your home or office.
-Here, the sheer size is the problem.
-A building that overwhelms your building also dominates your Feng Shui.
+‘Closer to home’ vertical poison arrow is a disproportionately large building, particularly one close enough to overpower your own home or office.
+Here the sheer size is the problem.
+A building that overwhelms your building also overwhelms your Feng Shui.
 This is particularly aggravated if a corner of the building points directly at your home.
-And it is disastrous if this corner points at your front door.
-The alignment or line of sight along a wall of such a building is even more damaging than being pointed at by a blunt corner.
+And it is totally disastrous if this corner points at your front door.
+The alignment or line of sight along a wall of such a building is even more damaging than simply being pointed at by blunt corner.

-“Where two walls meet at the corner, the Ch’i flow doubles and becomes turbulent.
-Concentrated Ch’i over-runs and continues rushing in the same direction.
+“Where two walls meet at the corner, the Ch’i flow is doubled and becomes turbulent.
+Concentrated Ch’i over-runs, and continues moving rapidly in the same direction.
 Any close building in line with this over-run will be affected”.

 The access point of Ch’i needs to be specially protected.
-The front door is most vulnerable, representing the mouth through which Ch’i can enter the home or office.
-Back doors and windows are, to lesser effect, vulnerable to such poison arrows.
-Houses, offices and public buildings are also affected internally, which this review will not cover.
+The front door is most vulnerable and it represents the mouth through which Ch’i can enter the home or office.
+Back door and windows are to lesser effect vulnerable to such poison arrows.
+Houses, offices and public buildings are also affected internally which will not be covered by this review.

-Internal room alignments and furniture placement assessment for happiness, health and prosperity have many aspects that require thorough Feng Shui calculations, including Pa kua eight triagrams, Lo shu map, compass and other parameters.
+Internal room alignments and furniture placement assessment for happiness, health and prosperity have great many aspects required thorough Feng Shui calculations including Pa kua eight triagrams, Lo shu map, compass and other parameters.

 “Building biology geological effects

-Stretched across the whole of the earth is the so-called ‘global net’ consisting of stationary waves thought to be induced by the sun.
-However, according to Hartmann, its regularity suggests earthly radiation that emanates from inside the earth and is affected by the crystalline structure in the earth’s crust, which orders it in such a network.
+Stretched across the whole of the earth is so called ‘global net’ consisting of stationary waves, thought to be induced by sun.
+However, its regularity, according to Hartmann, is such that it suggests an earthly radiation which emanates from inside the earth and is effected by crystalline structure in the earth’s crust which orders it in such network.
 The network is oriented magnetically, in strips of about 200mm width, from the magnetic north to south poles.
-In central Europe, these appear at a spacing of about 2.5m grid.
-The grid running east-west is about 2m.
+In the central Europe area these appear at a spacing of about 2.5m grid.
+Grid running east west is about 2m.

 Feng Shui in Modern Urban Planning

-When it comes to urban designing, for those trying to achieve a higher state of mind and peace, Feng Shui might have a more significant influence than we can imagine.
-The popularity of Feng Shui is increasing worldwide.
-This traditional decorating method has become one of the favourite guidelines among interior design lovers.
+When it comes to urban planning, for those who are trying to achieve a higher state of mind and peace, Feng Shui might have a more significant influence than we can imagine.
+The popularity of Feng Shui is increasing among people worldwide.
+Nowadays, this traditional decorating method has become one of the favorite guidelines among interior design lovers.

 However, to achieve the highest level of balance, Feng Shui enthusiasts are often restrained by inadequate urban planning.

-With that in mind, here are some significant guides that will help urbanists, as well as architects and other experts in this field, to achieve the best Feng Shui results, including the most influential segment that further determines interior and exterior design – urban planning.
+With that in mind, here are some significant guides that will help urbanists, as well as architects and other experts in this field to achieve the best Feng Shui results, including the most influential segment which further determines interior and exterior design – urban planning.

 Symbolism in Feng Shui

-If we interpret traditional Feng Shui symbols into architectural elements, we can build modern houses, settlements, and even cities, following the principal aspects of this ancient art.
+If we interpret traditional Feng Shui symbols into architectural elements, we can build modern houses, settlements, and even cities, following the principal elements of this ancient art.

 Each Feng Shui settlement should include the following elements:

-• “Three islands “- the balance between three objects, often described as the ideal living condition in modern urbanism, can be the balance between the three highest, central buildings.
+- “Three islands“ – the balance between three objects, often described as the ideal living condition, in modern urbanism can be the balance between the three central, highest buildings.

-• “Nodes “- In traditional Feng Shui, nodes can collect positive energy.
-In modern urbanism, nodes can be interpreted as plazas, amphitheatres, squares, intersections, and parks.
-For example, the central node stores Chi, and some nodes can represent the combination of “Heaven “and “Earth “.
-Another significant node is the promising site.
-The Wealth Trigram or Reputation, the Trigram of Eight Trigrams, should face the fortunate site.
+- “Nodes“- In traditional Feng Shui, nodes can collect some sort of positive energy.
+In modern urbanism, nodes can be interpreted as plazas, amphitheaters, squares, intersections, and parks.
+For example, the central node stores Chi, some nodes can represent the combination of “Heaven“ and “Earth“.
+Another significant node is the auspicious site.
+Wealth Trigram or Reputation Trigram of Eight Trigrams should face the auspicious site.

-• Axis of Chi’s delivery – following the site of the central node that stores Chi, modern Feng Shui settlements should contain the central axis of Chi’s delivery, often represented through the long, rectangular public green spaces or pathways.
+- Axis of Chi’s delivery – following the site of the central node which stores Chi, modern Feng Shui settlements should contain the main axis of Chi’s delivery, often represented through the long, rectangular public green spaces or pathways.

 The Grid

-Introduced by the antique Romans, the grid, formed from cardo and decumanum, appeared as a favourite urban pattern worldwide.
+Introduced by the antique Romans, the grid, formed from cardum and decumanum, appeared as a favorite urban pattern worldwide.
 However, this simple and pure way of planning was also very popular among ancient Japanese and East Chinese contractors.

-As we previously found out, everything in Feng Shui makes sense, so the situation with the grid in urban design is the same.
-Anyway, the grid symbolizes celestial order on Earth, further simplifying the creation of a Feng-Shui-friendly environment.
+As we previously found out, everything in Feng Shui makes sense, so the situation with the grid in urban planning isn’t any different.
+Anyway, the grid symbolizes celestial order on earth, which further simplifies the entire process of creating a Feng-Shui-friendly environment.

 The Front Door